 EMPLOYMENT OFF-CAMPUS: OPTIONAL PRACTICAL TRAINING

-Optional Practical Training is the primary means of work authorization for graduates and for students whose off-campus employment is related to their major but not an established part of the curriculum.
+Optional Practical Training is the primary means of work authorization for graduates and for students whose off-campus employment is related to their major but is not an established part of the curriculum.
 If you will engage in an internship or other work that fulfills a course requirement prior to graduation, you may be eligible for Curricular Practical Training.

 Optional Practical Training (OPT)

 F-1 students are eligible for 12 months of Optional Practical Training employment (OPT) during their course of study in the US.
 This 12 months may be used at any point after the completion of the first academic year.
-The OPT may be used part-time during the school year (not usual), for paid internships in the summer, and/or post-graduation (more commonly used).
-This is only a general review of the possibilities and basic rules.
+OPT may be used part-time during the school year (not usual), for paid internships in the summer, and/or post-graduation (more commonly used).
+This is a general review of the possibilities and basic rules.